 County understands and agrees that funding under Part A or Part C may be reduced by Contract amendment to the extent County's billings under MMIS for Part B payments exceed the allocated total aggregated budget as set for in Exhibit C, "Financial Assistance Award."
-Agreement, termination of OHA's The Part C awards do not apply to PSRB Individuals, as these Services are covered in the Service Description for MHS 30.
+The Part C awards do not apply to PSRB Individuals, as these Services are covered in the Service Description for MHS 30.

-31. Service Name: MONITORING, SECURITY, AND SUPERVISION SERVICES FOR INDIVIDUALS UNDER THE JURISDICTION OF THE ADULT AND JUVENILEPANELS OF THE PSYCHIATRIC SECURITY REVIEW BOARD
+31. Service Name: MONITORING, SECURITY, AND SUPERVISION SERVICES

+FOR INDIVIDUALS UNDER THE JURISDICTION OF THE ADULT AND JUVENILEPANELS OF THE PSYCHIATRIC SECURITY REVIEW BOARD